AbdallahIsmaili/lyricmatch/tests/README.md

-# LyricMatch Tests
+# WaveSeek Tests

-This directory contains all test scripts for the LyricMatch project.
+This directory contains all test scripts for the WaveSeek project.

 ## Test Files